U.S. names veterinary drug, fentanyl mixture ‘emerging threat’

 The Office of National Drug Control Policy announced the designation Wednesday, the first time the office has used it since the category for fast-growing drug dangers was created in 2019.

-Dr. Rahul Gupta, director of the drug policy office, said xylazine (pronounced ZAI’-luh-zeen) has become increasingly common in all regions of the country.
+Dr. Rahul Gupta, director of the drug policy office, said xylazine has become increasingly common in all regions of the country.

 “We cannot ignore what we’re seeing,” Gupta said.
 “We must act and act now.”